Troylyw/Design-and-Implementation-of-a-High-Throughput-Sparsity-Aware-2-Way-SIMD-Neural-Engine/readme.md

 Implemented in **Verilog HDL**, the design features a novel architecture that combines **2-Way SIMD (Single Instruction, Multiple Data) parallelism** with a **Dynamic Sparsity-Aware FSM**.
 By detecting and skipping zero-valued inputs at runtime (**Zero-Skipping**), the engine significantly reduces computation cycles and energy consumption when processing sparse neural network data (e.g., post-ReLU activations).

-This project was developed as the **Final Project for the Fall 2025 VLSI Design course**.

 ---